Paul R. Hensel

 Grants Received

-"Colonial Legacies and Territorial Claims." (with HeeMin Kim and Dale Smith) From the Northeast Asian History Foundation (South Korea); March 2008 - August 2009. (approximately $50,000, pending exchange rates)
+"Colonial Legacies and Territorial Claims." (with HeeMin Kim and Dale Smith) From the Northeast Asian History Foundation (South Korea); March 2008 - August 2009. ($50,000)

-"Freshwater and Maritime Issues in World Politics." (with Sara McLaughlin Mitchell) From the National Science Foundation; January 2001 through December 2001. ($86,838)
+"Freshwater and Maritime Issues in World Politics." (with Sara McLaughlin Mitchell) From the National Science Foundation; January 2001 - December 2001. ($86,838)

-"Collaborative Research on Updating the Militarized Interstate Dispute Data Set." (part of an eleven-university project, centered at Penn State University; Florida State was the center for research on militarized conflict in South America) From the National Science Foundation; July 2000 through June 2002. ($51,806)
+"Collaborative Research on Updating the Militarized Interstate Dispute Data Set." (part of an eleven-university project, centered at Penn State University; Florida State was the center for research on militarized conflict in South America) From the National Science Foundation; July 2000 - June 2002. ($51,806)

 "Water Disputes and Conflict in the Middle East."
-From the Committee on Faculty Research Support (COFRS) Grant, Florida State University, Summer 1999; covered May 1999 through August 1999. ($8,000)
+From the Committee on Faculty Research Support (COFRS), Florida State University; May 1999 - August 1999. ($8,000)

 Publications

-For more details on my research interests, please visit my Research page and my page about the ICOW Project.
 Many of these papers may be downloaded in Adobe Acrobat (PDF) format; HTML abstracts are available for the remaining papers.

 Journal Articles

 Marit Brochmann and Paul R. Hensel (2009).
 "Peaceful Management of International River Claims."
-International Negotiation, forthcoming.
+International Negotiation 14, 2: 391-416.

 Paul R. Hensel, Sara McLaughlin Mitchell, Thomas E. Sowers II, and Clayton L. Thyne (2008).
 "Bones of Contention: Comparing Territorial, Maritime, and River Issues."
 Journal of Conflict Resolution 52, 1 (February): 117-143.